-The Investigations Unit is responsible for overseeing the investigation of all allegations or complaints of wrongdoing, including those concerns related to fraud and bribery.
-The Investigation Unit also develops strategies for the prevention, detection and investigation of wrongdoing and liaises with Law enforcement authorities where needed.
+The Investigations Department is responsible for overseeing the investigation of all allegations or complaints of wrongdoing, including those concerns related to fraud, bribery and corruption.
+The Investigation Department also develops strategies for the prevention, detection and investigation of wrongdoing, along with promoting a risk intelligence culture within the organization.
+Furthermore, the Investigation Department liaises with law enforcement authorities and regulatory authorities as required.